-I am an archaeologist and archaeobotonist working throughout the world.
-I received my B.S. and M.A. in anthropology from Northern Arizona University.
-After working several years as a consulting archaeologist, I returned to graduate school at the University of Pennsylvania where I received my Ph.D. in 1989.
+Steve was an archaeologist and archaeobotanist working throughout the world.
+He received his B.S. and M.A. in anthropology from Northern Arizona University.
+After working several years as a consulting archaeologist, he returned to graduate school at the University of Pennsylvania where he received his Ph.D. in 1989.
+He joined WSU Vancouver in 1994 and remained there for the rest of his career, retiring as Professor of Anthropology in December 2019.

-The theme of my research has continued to be how and why people adopt new subsistence strategies, and how change in subsistence systems relates to change in material culture and settlement systems.
-With a colleague, I co-founded the [Society of Ethnobiology](http://www.ethnobiology.org/) and the [Journal of Ethnobiology](http://www.ethnobiology.org/journal/) in order to promote the interdisciplinary study of human interaction with the natural environment.
-I remain committed to promoting the creative fusion of biological and anthropological approaches to the study of humans and their surroundings.
-Since arriving at WSU-Vancouver in 1994, I have been involved in projects throughout Asia, including India, Pakistan, and Thailand.
-I maintain a special interest in paleoethnobotany, but regard myself first and foremost as a field-oriented archaeologist.
+The theme of his research was how and why people adopt new subsistence strategies, and how change in subsistence systems relates to change in material culture and settlement systems.
+With a colleague, Steve Emslie (Professor of Biology and Marine Biology at University of North Carolina Wilmington) he co-founded the Society of Ethnobiology and the Journal of Ethnobiology in order to promote the interdisciplinary study of human interaction with the natural environment.
+He was committed to promoting the creative fusion of biological and anthropological approaches to the study of humans and their surroundings.
+After arriving at WSU Vancouver in 1994, he was involved in projects throughout Asia.
+He maintained a special interest in palaeoethnobotany but regarded himself first and foremost as a field-oriented archaeologist.
+His excavation experience was extensive, including SW United States, India, Thailand and Pakistan.
+Steve was widely respected as an archaeologist and botanist, and his loss to the field of archaeobotany is considerable.
+A long and detailed obituary of Steve can be accessed at The Archaeobotanist.

 |Weber, Kashyap, and Mounce 2011.
 Archaeobotany at Farmana: New Insights Into Harappan Plant Use Strategies.
 In: Excavations at Farmana.
 V. Shinde, T. Osada and M. Kumar (eds).
 RIHN, Nakanish Printing: Kyoto, 808-823.|